-Area 1: the communities as bordered by La Brea on the west, Crenshaw on the east, Coliseum on the north to Chesapeake and , Santo Tomas to the South .
+Area 1: the communities as bordered by La Brea on the west, Crenshaw on the east, Coliseum on the north to Chesapeake and Obama Blvd, Santo Tomas to the South .

 Area 2: the communities as bordered by Jefferson Blvd at the Culver City line on the west, La Brea and Santo Tomas on the east, Stocker to the south.

-Area 3: the communities as bordered by Crenshaw (from Stocker Street to ) and the City border (from Stocker Street to Vernon) on the west, Arlington on the east, on the north and Vernon Ave. on the south.
+Area 3: the communities as bordered by Crenshaw (from Stocker Street to Obama Blvd) and the City border (from Stocker Street to Vernon) on the west, Arlington on the east, Obama Blvd on the north and Vernon Ave. on the south.

 ARTICLE IV

-Section 1: Definition and Eligibility: Neighborhood Council membership is open to all Stakeholders.
-“Stakeholders” shall be defined as those who live, work or own real property in the neighborhood and also those who declare a stake in the neighborhood as a community interest stakeholder, defined as a person who affirms a substantial and ongoing participation within the Neighborhood Council’s boundaries and who may be in a community organization such as, but not limited to, educational, non-profit and/or religious organizations.
+STAKEHOLDER

+Section 1: Definition and Eligibility

+Neighborhood Council membership is open to all Stakeholders.
+A “Stakeholder” shall be defined as any individual who:

+(1) Lives, works, or owns real property within the boundaries of the ECWANDC Neighborhood Council; or

+(2) Is a Community Interest Stakeholder, defined as an individual who is a member of or participates in a Community Organization within the boundaries of the ECWANDC Neighborhood Council.

+A “Community Organization” is an entity that has continuously maintained a physical street address within the boundaries of the Neighborhood Council for not less than one year, and that performs ongoing and verifiable activities and operations that confer some benefit on the community within the boundaries of the Neighborhood Council.
+A for-profit entity shall not qualify as a Community Organization.
+Examples of Community Organizations may include Chambers of Commerce, houses of worship or other faith-based organizations, educational institutions, or non-profit organizations.

+[The definition of “Stakeholder” and its related terms are defined by City Ordinance and cannot be changed without City Council action.
+See Los Angeles Administrative Code Section 22.801.1]

 ARTICLE V

+GOVERNING BOARD

 Section 1: Composition

-Each candidate for membership on the Board of ECWANDC shall be a stakeholder at the time of the nomination for election to the Board.
+Each candidate for membership on the Board of ECWANDC shall be a stakeholder at the time of their nomination for election to the Board.
 Each Board member must maintain stakeholder status throughout the duration of his/her term of office.
 Failure to do so will result in the forfeiture of his/her seat.

+The Board will consist of fifteen (15) elected and appointed members.

 Elected Positions

 Chairperson